Dr Livia Lupi

 Livia Lupi joined Warwick in 2018 as a Leverhulme Trust Early Career Fellow.
 She specialises on late medieval and early modern art and architecture, with a focus on the intersection of art and architectural practice in Europe, especially Italy.
 She is particularly interested in the relationship between design and craftsmanship, the emergence of the architect as a professional figure, and the production of architectural knowledge.
 She is currently developing a project on antiquarianism in the early modern Mediterranean, exploring the intersection of architectural theory, cultural identity and exchanges between Europe and the Ottoman empire.

-In addition to her research and teaching, she work as a curator and translator, contributing translations to the catalogues of major exhibitions on Sebastiano del Piombo (2017), Titian (2020) and Michelangelo (2025).
+In autumn 2025, she joined the editorial board of journal Architectural HistoriesLink opens in a new window.
+In addition to her research, teaching and editorial work, she is active as a curator and translator, contributing translations to the catalogues of major National Gallery exhibitions on Sebastiano del Piombo (2017), Titian (2020) and Michelangelo (2025).
 Her research has been funded by the Arts and Humanities Research Council, the Leverhulme Trust, the University of Warwick and the Warburg Institute.

 She sits on the Board of Directors of the Italian Art Society (IAS) as Vice President for Program Coordination and Chair of the Program Committee, and co-convenes the Architectural History Seminar for the Society of Architectural Historians of Great Britain (SAHGB).